ArturoDent/find-and-transform/README.md

 <br/>

->  Important:  &nbsp; What are &nbsp; **`"words at cursors"`**? &nbsp; In VS Code, a cursor next to or in a word is a selection (even though no text may actually be selected!).
-This extension takes advantage of that: if you run a command with no `find` arg it will treat any and all "words at cursors" as if you were asking to find those words.
-Actual selections and "words at cursors" can be mixed by using multiple cursors and they will all be searched for in the document.
+>  Important:  &nbsp; What are &nbsp; **`"nearest words at cursors"`**? &nbsp; In VS Code, a cursor immediately next to or in a word is a selection (even though no text may actually be selected!).
+This extension takes advantage of that: if you run a `findInCurrentFile` command with no `find` arg it will treat any and all "nearest words at cursors" as if you were asking to find those words.
+Actual selections and "nearest words at cursors" can be mixed by using multiple cursors and they will all be searched for in the document.
 It appears that a word at a cursor is defined generally as this: `[a-zA-Z0-9_}` although some languages may define it differently.

-> So with the cursor at the start or end of `FIXME` or any within the word, the `FIXME` is the word at the cursor.  `FIXME-Soon` consists of two words.
+> So with the cursor at the start or end of `FIXME` or anywhere within the word, the `FIXME` is the word at the cursor.  `FIXME-Soon` consists of two words.
 If the cursor followed the `*` in `FIXME*` then `FIXME` is **not** the word at the cursor.

 This is demonstrated in some of the demos below.